 There are pros and cons to each of the different diversification strategies.
 A successful diversification can help you:

 - achieve higher margins compared to existing products

 - limit the impact of changes in the market

 On the other hand, diversification will incur development, sales and marketing costs.
 It will also require additional skills, management and operational resources.
 If these demands exceed the potential revenue and profit gains, diversification can put your business at risk.
 For example:

 - diverting funds and resources into diversification may limit potential growth in core areas of your business

 - lack of knowledge or expertise in the new industry or markets may lead to costly delays or mistakes

 - diversifying too quickly may cause you to lose track or dilute your core products or services

 - if you stretch your resources too widely, you may struggle to provide a consistent level of service, which can lead to dissatisfaction and customer losses

-In general, diversifying with similar products or services and selling them to a familiar customer base is less risky than creating a product for a completely new market.
-It can be a great way to maintain business stability.
+In general, diversifying with similar products or services and selling them to a familiar customer base is less risky than some other business growth strategies, such as creating a product for a completely new market.
+Diversification can be a great way to maintain business stability.
 It allows you to hedge your bets and, if one of your markets or products fails, you have another to back you up until you recover.